AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues.md

 ## Target {#target}

-This is where you enter the specific URL(s) that you want a specific Dialogue to be shown on.
+This is where you enter the URL(s) that you want a specific Dialogue to be shown on.

 Acceptable formats: